Local law enforcement assures a watchful eye over the weekend, even if there aren't as many festivities

 “As law enforcement is a 24/7 job, many of our officers will be sacrificing that family holiday time to patrol the streets, respond to calls, and keep the community safe,” Muscatine police captain Steve Snider said.
 “It comes with the territory.”

-With the pandemic still limiting social gatherings, many members of local law enforcement aren’t expecting too many issues over the holiday weekend.
+With the pandemic limiting social gatherings, members of local law enforcement aren’t expecting many issues over the holiday weekend.

-“Most of our usual celebratory events were cancelled this year, and it doesn’t appear that there are any events scheduled to take place this weekend (in Muscatine),” Snider said.
+“Most of our usual celebratory events were canceled this year, and it doesn’t appear that there are any events scheduled to take place this weekend (in Muscatine),” Snider said.

 “I wouldn’t foresee a lot of problems necessarily in West Liberty,” West Liberty police chief Jeremy Burdess added, “but there is certainly the potential.
 Any holiday weekend, you have the potential for drinking and driving and things like that.”